jeffscyberjournal/CTFbin/Internal.md

 - Next replace the php code with a php reverse shell.
 - Start the netcat listener set to port for reverse shell just placed in Theme Function section.
 - Select update file on the php code replaced and you should connect reverse shell to listener.

+Jenkins CMS has two main options for running the reverse shell to connect with
+- from the script console usually found in manage
+-

 ## My mistake I should have considered about the reverse shell:
 - I often forget to use the additional steps that make a reverse shell much easier to work with.
 Without them, you end up dealing with problems like no arrow keys, no command history, no Ctrl+R search, broken backspace, or the shell skipping lines.
 Using something like rlwrap nc -lnvp 4444 fixes this by adding proper line editing and better copy‑and‑paste behaviour.